Table of Contents ×

 Unfortunately, some email providers haven’t started using the latest technology.
 This is something that can play a significant role when you select a provider.

-Neither can Outlook (23%) or Yahoo (21%).
+Neither can Outlook (23%) nor Yahoo (21%).
 Mail Pilot, Mozilla, Outlook 2011 for Mac, Thunderbird, Apple Mail 4 as well as some other email clients who use the latest technology are able to embed them.

 Programmers often add a clickable thumbnail which can solve this issue.
 If someone is using an email client that doesn’t support this option, they’ll still be able to see a static image that’ll guide them to a URL with the video.